ohcnetwork/care_analytics_sql/Care/Inventory/total_stock_value_with_location_split_ssmm.md

 - Stock balance formula per item: `incoming - outgoing_normal - outgoing_error - dispensed`.
 - Filters to positive balance only (`WHERE total.total > 0`).
 - Both `selected_date` and `location_id` are required variables.
+- The hard coded destination id's refer to the entered in error and consumption locations, update if needed

 *Last updated: 2026-08-13*